ruchit3601/CSFInternshipAssessment2026/track2-fullstack/RETRO.md

 The frontend has no error display for most API failures — errors are silently swallowed except in the weight form.
-Fixing this consistently across all forms would require restructuring `app.js` and was out of scope for this assessment.
+Fixing this consistently across all forms would require restructuring `app.js` and was out of scope for this assessment.cd..